WillyChap/MJOcast/sphinx/JupyterExamples.rst

 Jupyter Notebook Examples
 =========================

+To see the jupyter notebooks in action visit here:

 Link to Jupyter Notebook Examples: `Jupyter Examples <https://github.com/WillyChap/MJOcast/tree/main/MJOcast/Example>`_.

 Start up
 ---------------
-Follow these simple steps to quickly get started in a jupter notebook:
+Follow these simple steps to quickly get started in a jupyter notebook:

 0. ** READ THIS FIRST:** :

+NOTE: You must first have your MJOcast environment activated.

 This notebook shows the user how to drive the MJOcast on a single forecast file, and create desired output file.

 In this example, the output file has lead-time dependent bias removed, based on the lead time dependent climo file.

-This forecast file climo file was made with teh Preprocessing_Tools, and MUST be completed prior to making this work on your files
+This forecast file climo file was made with the `Preprocessing_Tools <https://github.com/WillyChap/MJOcast/tree/main/MJOcast/Preprocessing_Tools>`_., and MUST be completed prior to making this work on your files

 1. **Install Packages:** :